smarter-sh/smarter/doc/CHATBOT_API.md

 Contact Lawrence McDaniel (<lawrence@querium.com>) or Kent Fuka (<kent@querium.com>) if you need Smarter Bastion server access.

-Features are continuously added to the Smarter web console, with the mid-term goal of providing a minimal UX that provides customers with autonomy to manage all aspects of a ChatBot.
+Features are continuously added to the Smarter web console, with the mid-term goal of deploying a minimal UX that gives customers autonomy to manage all aspects of a ChatBot.
 Meanwhile, there's Django Admin to cover any functionality gaps.

 ## Domain Name Resolution